MadballNeek/impactjs-loderunner/README.md

-Lode Runner Clone - #1GAM - March 2013
+Impact Runner - #1GAM - March 2013
 ======

-A simple Lode Runner clone made with ImpactJS!
+A simple Lode Runner-like made with ImpactJS!
 This is my March 2013 entry for http://www.onegameamonth.com/ and my first game developed with ImpactJS.